uds214125/Angular4-and-Node.js/README.md

-# angular 2-angular 4
+# Admin Panel
-Simple CRUD operation in admin panel using angular4(angular2) and nodejs.
+Simple CRUD operation in admin panel using angular2 and node.js.

 # NG CLI Version
   This project was generated with angular-cli version